DonChong2000/TodayILearn/01.Productivity/Physiologic/Sleep/Why You're Always Tired - 7 Myths Ruining Your Sleep.md

 - Is your behaviour strange and erratic, like doing stupid things, being mean and unempathetic
 	- If so, you did't get engouh sleep

-### 3. We should wake up at the same timee everyday
+### 3. We should wake up at the same time everyday

+tldr: it would be good, as it stablize circadian rhythm, yet it is not a hard rule to follow, our sleep can adapt to it quickly.
+And our chronotype differ when we age.

-Prof: Wake up at the same time, earrinf at time same time, getting light exposure at time same time,all acts to stabilise Circadian rhythms.
+Prof: Wake up at the same time, eatting at time same time, getting light exposure at time same time,all acts to stabilise Circadian rhythms.
 But there's gonna be an occasion were we don't, and sleep is dynamic

-When we age, we move to a more morning chronotype
+When we age, we move to a more morning chronotype.
+Teenager tend to have a more evening chronotype

 ### 4. You should aviod blue light before sleep